-Rule 49(c)(6) addresses in-house attorneys and others who are employed to provide legal advice, and only advice, to their employer or its organizational affiliates, i.e., entities that control, are controlled by, or are under common control with the employer.
-The provision of legal advice by in-house counsel or advisors generally serves the interests of the employer and does not create an unreasonable risk to the client and others because the employer is well situated to assess the employee's qualifications and the quality of the employee's work.
+Rule 49(c)(6) addresses in-house attorneys and others who are employed to provide legal services to their employer or its organizational affiliates, i.e., entities that control, are controlled by, or are under common control with the employer.
+The provision of legal services by in-house counsel or advisors generally serves the interests of the employer and does not create an unreasonable risk to the client and others because the employer is well situated to assess the employee's qualifications and the quality of the employee's work.
+A person practicing under this exception may hold out as authorized to provide these services by, for example, using titles such as "General Counsel" or "Corporate Counsel" on business cards and website profiles in a manner that makes clear that the person is affiliated with the organization and providing legal services solely to that organization.

+There may be other instances of persons employed to provide legal services to their employer who would fall within Rule 49(c)(6).
 For example, an internal personnel manager advising her employer on the requirements of equal employment opportunity law, or a purchasing manager who drafts contracts, fall within Rule 49(c)(6), as they do not give the employer a reasonable expectation that it is being served by a D.C.
 Bar Member.
-Similarly, an employee on the staff of a trade association who gives only advice concerning leases, personnel, and contractual matters would be covered by Rule 49(c)(6) if, in fact, the employee does not give the employer reason to believe that the employee is a D.C.
+Similarly, an employee on the staff of a trade association who drafts leases or other documents would be covered by Rule 49(c)(6) if, in fact, the employee does not give the employer reason to believe that the employee is a D.C.
 Bar Member.

-Rule 49(c)(6) provides a limited exception arising from the position of the employee, the confinement of the employees's professional services to activities internal to the employer, and the absence of conduct creating a reasonable expectation that the employer is receiving the services of a D.C.
+Rule 49(c)(6) provides a limited exception arising from the position of the employee, the confinement of the employee's professional services to activities internal to the employer, and the absence of conduct creating a reasonable expectation that the employer is receiving the services of a D.C.
 Bar Member.
+However, anyone practicing law under this exception is subject to the jurisdiction of the courts of the District of Columbia and must abide by the D.C.
+Rules of Professional Conduct.

-Rule 49(c)(6) does not authorize employees to represent other individual employees of their employer or its affiliates.
+Rule 49(c)(6) does not authorize employees to provide legal services to or otherwise represent other individual employees of their employer or its affiliates.